patoperez/supply-chain-analysis/README.md

 - Stock and service levels are sized from a textbook reorder-point policy (reorder point ≈ lead-time demand + safety stock).

 *Stack: Python · pandas · numpy.
-A Power BI view of the same data is planned.*
+A Power BI view of the same data is planned (not uploaded yet.*